 River City Cruises offer a range of different cruises.
-Most cruises are 90 minutes and include commentary with the Captain pointing out various places of interest in Brisbane as well providing historical information.
+The morning and midday cruises are 90 minutes and include commentary with the Captain pointing out various places of interest in Brisbane as well providing historical information.

 Kookaburra River Queens

-These beautiful paddle wheelers offer a range of cruises, including lunch, dinner, high tea and sightseeing cruises.
+These beautiful paddle wheelers offer a range of cruises, including lunch, dinner and high tea cruises.
 The duration of the cruises are 2 hours and take you past all the major sites in Brisbane and also includes live entertainment onboard.
 The Kookaburra River Queens are particularly popular for their Brisbane River dinner cruise.

 Opening Hours: Cruises operate Thursday through to Sunday